 Patricia Colleen Murphy founded Superstition Review at Arizona State University, where she teaches creative writing and magazine production.
+Her book Bully Love won the 2019 Press 53 Poetry Award.
 Her book Hemming Flames (Utah State University Press) won the 2016 May Swenson Poetry Award judged by Stephen Dunn, and the 2017 Milt Kessler Poetry Award.
 A chapter from her memoir in progress was published as a chapbook by New Orleans Review.
-Her writing has appeared in many literary journals, including The Iowa Review, Quarterly West, American Poetry Review, and most recently in Copper Nickel, Black Warrior Review, North American Review, Smartish Pace, Burnside Review, Poetry Northwest, Third Coast, Hobart, decomP, Midway Journal, Armchair/Shotgun, and Natural Bridge.
+Her writing has appeared in many literary journals, including The Iowa Review, Quarterly West, American Poetry Review, and has received awards from Gulf Coast, Bellevue Literary Review, among others.
 She lives in Phoenix, AZ.

 Find Conference Sessions with Patricia Colleen Murphy